We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 Corporations

-If you incorporate, you must hold annual shareholder meetings, and you must notify shareholders in advance of the meeting date.
+If you incorporate, you must hold annual shareholder meetings and notify shareholders in advance of the meeting date.

 During these meetings, someone keeps detailed notes of everything discussed in the corporate minutes.
 Actions and corporate changes must be voted on in Board of Directors meetings.

-Many states also require corporations to file yearly reports — and they usually charge a fee with these reports.
+Many states also require corporations to file yearly reports — and they usually charge a fee for these reports.

 A Corporation can be an independent business, but it can also go public to attract more investor capital.
 However, public corporations must ensure their accounting follows US Generally Accepted Accounting Principles (GAAP), and the International Financial Reporting Standards (IFRS) if their stock is traded in a jurisdiction that mandates it.